Tim O'Brien (illustrator): Career

 Before graduating from Paier in 1987, O'Brien entered into what became a long relationship with his representative Peter Lott.
 Lott had seen O'Brien's work at the Society of Illustrators Student Show.

 O'Brien started his illustration career primarily as a book cover artist and continues to work for book publishing houses.
 He has created covers for books by Ray Bradbury, Thomas Hardy, Walter Dean Myers and others.

 O'Brien credits his first big break as a Time magazine cover done in 1989, painting a small teardrop overlaid on a Gilbert Stuart portrait of George Washington.
 O'Brien was called on again in 2008 to paint another teardrop on the cover of Time, for the cover story "The Price Of Greed" following the onset of a global financial recession.

 Notable works

 Book covers

+In 1996, O'Brien designed the cover for book #2 The Visitor in K.A.
+Applegate's Animorphs series.

 Between 2008 and 2010, O'Brien was commissioned by Scholastic Publishing to illustrate each cover of The Hunger Games trilogy by Suzanne Collins, including the Hunger Games "mockingjay" logo.
 The images were then used again for promotional posters when the film distributor Lionsgate turned the books into a film franchise.

 O'Brien closely collaborated on the designs with his wife, Elizabeth Parisi, creative director for Scholastic.